 As he passed away I am not sure I will ever know what he did there exactly.
 He worked in some capacity for RMK-BRJ the largest building conglomerate active in Vietnam during the war.
 You can read more about their history here: RMK-BRJ wiki

-He had some form of medical education in the US (he stated to be an MD but I found no actual proof for this though) and he worked in some medical capacity it seems, probably in the line of Health and Food safety for RMK-BRJ.
+He had some form of medical education in the US and he worked in some medical capacity it seems, probably in the line of Health and Food safety for RMK-BRJ.

 Below a photo of his kit-bag (his original Dutch one, not a US version!): GHM Medical Department / Facilities & Operations RMK BRJ / 6th Division Vietnam